tilshansanoj/multi-tier-app/README.md

  `terraform apply -auto-approve`
  5. **Access the EC2 Instance**: After the instance is created, Terraform will output the public IP address and the private ssh key of the EC2 instance.
 You can use this to connect to the instance.
  `ssh -i /path/to/ssh/key ubuntu@<instance_ip>`
+## Step 2: Basic Server Setup with a Bash Script.

+To perform a basic server setup using a Bash script, you can automate the installation of necessary packages and perform common configurations on your EC2 instance.
+Below is an example of a Bash script that:

+1. Updates the package manager.
+2. Installs essential packages like nginx, git, and curl.
+3. Starts the nginx service.
+4. Install docker and docker-compose

+Upload the script using `scp`command

+`scp  -i  /path/to/sshkey  setup.sh  ubuntu@<instance_ip>:/home/ubuntu/`

+Login again to the virtual machine and run the following commands to execute the script.

+`chmod  +x  setup.sh &&
+./setup.sh`
+## Step 3: Setting up the Containers
+1. Clone the repository by running the following code in the terminal.
+2. Create Dockerfiles on both api and web.
+Make sure to navigate into respective folders before creating each Dockerfile using
+3. Build and Create the containers using docker-compose.
+We’ll have to create a Postgres database for the application in addition to the two Dockerfiles we created.
+Click here to view the [docker-compose.yml](https://github.com/tilshansanoj/wa-technical-assessment/blob/main/docker-compose.yml)

+5. Start the application by using the following code in the terminal.

+`docker-compose  up`

+6. Open the ports 3000 and 3001 using Amazon security groups. (or the ports that expose in Dockerfile)

+If everything is done correctly you can check it by accessing *<ip_address_vm>:3000/api/status* .
+This will show you the current time from database.
+If you access the *<ip_address_vm>:3001* .